Nat-ctrl89/Nat-ctrl89/README.md

 - 👋 Hi, I’m @Nat-ctrl89
 - 👀 I’m interested in coding, guitar, basketball and a few more things.
-- 🌱 I’m currently learning pthon, sql, R , Power BI and Tableau
+- 🌱 I’m currently learning pthon and sql
-- 💞️ I’m looking to collaborate on Data science projects, data analytics.
+- 💞️ I’m looking to collaborate on Data Engineering projects, data analytics.
 - 📫 How to reach me: send me a message or just email me.

 <!---